stevenson0421/POME-implementation/README.md

 2. For reproduction of [OpenAI Baselines](https://github.com/openai/baselines), there are many addtional implementation details, according to [this site](https://iclr-blog-track.github.io/2022/03/25/ppo-implementation-details/)
 3. Visualization
 4. code for other environments

+## Current Implementation

+1. fixed-length trajectory segments
+2. Orthogonal Initialization of Weights and Constant Initialization of biases
+3. Mini-batch Updates
+4. Skip Frame
+5. Resize images
+6. Scaling the Images to Range [0, 1]